easolhq/easolhq.github.io/docs/reference/objects/pagination.md

 # pagination.parts

-This returns an array of pagination links which represents links to specific page numbers of the collection, this handles abbreviation to an ellipsis if the number of pages is too high.
+This returns an array of pagination links which represent links to specific page numbers of the collection, this handles abbreviation to an ellipsis if the number of pages is too high.

 # pagination.previous